saidvandeklundert/testing-examples/README.md

   - fixture can use fixture

 - Pytest: paramatrization
-  - testing a function with many variable
+  - testing a function with many variable x
-  - feeding the paramatrized function a list of tuples
+  - feeding the paramatrized function a list of tuples x
   - feed a zip of 2 lists

 - Pytest: side-effects